JiangDazhao/LSTM-Music-Genre-Classification/README.md

  * Use multiple layers of LSTM Recurrent Neural Nets

 ### Environment
-run on 2021 Macbook Pro GPU
+run on 2021 Macbook Pro CPU
 ios version is macOS Ventura 13.0.1
 memory is 16GB
 CPU kernel is 10
-GPU kernel is 16

 ### Dataset
  recognize 5 different NAMEs, Record each NAME for at least 22 times (10 for training, 5 for test, 5 for validation, and 2 for prediction test), so you need at least 22*5 files in total